 An intervention review is a systematic review of studies looking at a particular intervention such as massage or surgical technique.
 The aim of intervention reviews is to examine the effectiveness of a given intervention for a medical condition.
 In contrast, DTA reviews look at the ability of diagnostic tests to distinguish between patients with a disease and those without.
 Please visit the website of the DTA Working Group for more information.

-Please note that we have separate Title Registration Forms for intervention and DTA reviews.
+Please note that we have separate Title Proposal Forms for intervention and DTA reviews.

 How can I keep track of the tasks needed to register a title?

 My title was rejected.
-Can I submit a revised Title Registration Form?
+Can I submit a revised Title Proposal Form?

-Yes, you are welcome to submit a revised Title Registration Form.
+Yes, you are welcome to submit a revised Title Proposal Form.
 Depending on the feedback you received following your initial submission, you may want to make adjustments to your title and/or review team.
-Please do not hesitate to contact us if you have questions about how you can improve your application.
+Please contact the editorial office if you have questions about how you can improve your application.

 I’ve heard that Cochrane Systematic Reviews are very involved?
 Why is this?